wolflikeshug/online-inventory-system-for-biological-lab/TestCase.md

 ## Test D: Database

-In this part, the test will revolve around the import of new data in the database and the addition, deletion and modification of existing data.
+The test arround database will be to test the reliability and ease of use of the database for users

 ### Test specification

-<<测试规范列出了满足的要求 将通过测试来证明。  它列出了测试的方法，并描述了 测试条件。>>
+In this part, the test will revolve around the import of new data in the database and the addition, deletion and modification of existing data.

 ### Test Description